JosephDePalo/JosephDePalo.github.io/_posts/2025-07-26-owasp10-lab-part-1.md

 becomes quite easy when users don't go out of their way to set secure passwords.

+### Mitigation

+In this case, this kind of brute force attack could be prevented by implementing a lockout policy and enforcing complex passwords.
+A brute force attack would not be nearly as feasible if I wasn't allowed to attempt a login more than 3 times every 15 minutes per IP address or if the password was complex enough and not easily guessable.

 ## 5. Security Misconfiguration

 ### Definitions